vippsas/vipps-ecom-api/vipps-ecom-api.md

 When a user is directed to the `url` from initiate payment, they will either be taken to Vipps or to the Vipps landing page:

-- In a mobile browser, the user will be redirected to Vipps.
+- In a mobile browser, the Vipps app will automatically be opened with app-switch.
-- In a desktop browser, the landing page prompts the user for the phone number (the number may also be pre-filled).
+- In a desktop browser, the landing page will prompt the user for the phone number (the number may also be pre-filled, ssubee below).
   The user enters or confirms the phone number.
 Then on their phone, the user gets a push notification and Vipps then prompts for confirmation.

 The Vipps landing page is mandatory, and provides a consistent and recognizable user experience, that helps guide the user through the payment flow.
+Our data shows that the landing page gives a higher success rate and lower drop-off, because the users get a familiar user experience and know the payment flow.
 In this way Vipps takes responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

+**Please note:** Never show the Vipps landing page inside an iframe.
+That will make it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.
+In general: Any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.

 The user's phone number can be set in the payment initiation call:
 [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST).